-- 3.48 The site is located on agricultural land between Hall Road and Ironwell Lane to the west of Oak Road.
+- 3.47 The site is located on agricultural land between Hall Road and Ironwell Lane to the west of Oak Road.
 Ironwell Lane is an unmade track running from Ashingdon Road in Rochford to Rectory Road in Hawkwell.
-The site is adjacent to the existing residential area to the east. - 3.49 The site is just outside the Rochford Conservation Area, which meets the site on its south eastern corner.
-There are listed structures and buildings in proximity to the site. - 3.50 There is a small area in the north eastern corner of the site which lies within flood zone 2 and 3.
-There is also a Tree Preservation Order area along the south eastern boundary and other trees subject to Preservation Orders towards the south eastern corner of the site. - 3.51 There is a public footpath running through the western section of the site northwards from Hall Road to Ironwell Lane, and an existing cycle route runs along Hall Road directly to the south of the site.
+The site is adjacent to the existing residential area to the east. - 3.48 The site is just outside the Rochford Conservation Area, which meets the site on its south eastern corner.
+There are listed structures and buildings in proximity to the site. - 3.49 There is a small area in the north eastern corner of the site which lies within flood zone 2 and 3.
+There is also a Tree Preservation Order area along the south eastern boundary and other trees subject to Preservation Orders towards the south eastern corner of the site. - 3.50 There is a public footpath running through the western section of the site northwards from Hall Road to Ironwell Lane, and an existing cycle route runs along Hall Road directly to the south of the site.

-- 3.52 The Core Strategy (Policy H2) identifies that the site in this general location should have the capacity to accommodate a minimum of 600 dwellings during the plan period.
-The site identified in Figure 8 is capable of providing 600 dwellings at a density of 30 dwellings per hectare.
-The overall site area is 28.5 hectares to take account of site constraints and to accommodate the following infrastructure, services and facilities: - New primary school with commensurate early years and childcare provision; - Local highway capacity and infrastructure improvements; - Public transport infrastructure improvements and service enhancements; - Link and enhancements to local pedestrian/cycling and bridleway network; - Enhanced pedestrian access to town centre; - Hall Road junction improvements; - Sustainable drainage systems; - Public open space; - Play space; - Youth facilities and community facilities; and - Link to cycle network. - 3.53 The principles for the development of this site are set out in the Concept Statement.
-The land allocated for development in accordance with this policy is identified in Figure 8.
+- 3.51 The Core Strategy (Policy H2) identifies that the site in this general location should have the capacity to accommodate a minimum of 600 dwellings during the plan period.
+The site identified in Figure 8 is capable of providing 600 dwellings at a density of 30 dwellings per hectare, plus a flexibility allowance of 5%, if required.
+The overall site area is 28.5 hectares to take account of site constraints and to accommodate the following infrastructure, services and facilities: - New primary school with commensurate early years and childcare provision; - Local highway capacity and infrastructure improvements; - Public transport infrastructure improvements and service enhancements; - Link and enhancements to local pedestrian/cycling and bridleway network; - Enhanced pedestrian access to town centre; - Hall Road junction improvements; - Sustainable drainage systems; - Public open space; - Play space; - Youth facilities and community facilities; and - Link to cycle network. - 3.52 The principles for the development of this site are set out in the Concept Statement.